sravanDwadasi/M3-AdministeringtheSysteminCloudEdition/Notes.md

  14. Click the Next button.
 Panel B1 displays again.
  15. Click the Close (X) button to close the User.Open (MNS150) program.
 The Infor M3 Training homepage displays.
- 16. Complete the following to log out:
+ 16. Complete the following to log out: <br>
      a.
 Click the User Menu icon.
-A list displays.
+A list displays. <br>
      b.
 Click the Sign out list item.
-The message, “Sign-out Successful” displays.
+The message, “Sign-out Successful” displays. <br>
      c.
 Click Close (X) to close the internet browser tab.
-The Training desktop displays.
+The Training desktop displays. <br>
  17. Follow the steps in Exercise 2.1 Part 1 to log back in to Infor OS.
 The Infor M3 Training homepage displays.
- 18. Complete the following:
+ 18. Complete the following: <br>
      a.
-Click the magnifying glass on the M3 Menu widget to display the Search field.
+Click the magnifying glass on the M3 Menu widget to display the Search field. <br>
      b.
 Type Company.
-Open in the M3 Menu widget Search field.
+Open in the M3 Menu widget Search field. <br>
      c.
 The menu is now updated and Company.
-Open displays in the menu search results again
+Open displays in the menu search results again <br>
 <img width="225" alt="image" src="https://github.com/sravanDwadasi/M3-AdministeringtheSysteminCloudEdition/assets/53566313/0918baa3-17f6-4a11-93e4-246709fc541d">

 ### User management
 - **IFS** is the internal system of record for users in the system.
 This is where users are added and updated and where security roles are configured.
 IFS is responsible for storing user attributes that are retrieved as claims when a session is constructed during sign-in.
 Federated security and single sign on (SSO) are also configured in the IFS user interface.
 - M3 CE Core is the central part of the ERP system, the application where the business logic resides.
 - M3 CE Core maintains a mapping between IFS users and M3 CE Core users: each M3 CE Core user is mapped to the corresponding user in IFS.
 - User information is synchronized between M3 CE Core and IFS through BODs.